 When I got home that day, I responded to more emails—and then I kept going.
 I meet people in person or speak with them over the phone about anything they wish to share.
 For many, it’s the first time they’ve been able to recount their stories without fear of stigma or ostracism.
 “I’ve never uttered any of this out loud,” people say, or, “I haven’t even told my therapist (or best friend, or family, or partner) about this.”

 I hope that by listening to strangers’ stories, I can give the people I meet some perspective and catharsis.
-But even as I absorb the secrets of others, I have yet to tell my parents what I do every day.
-I know they’ll worry—not just about my safety, but also about my future.

 As I sipped on my coffee, I reflected on the last year and how much had changed.
 I now had no office, no salary, no co-workers, and no schedule.
 Most days, I worked from my kitchen table or local coffee shop.
 My colleagues were strangers with secrets.
 My schedule was busier than it had ever been.
 And I felt truly happy with how I spent every day.
 I woke up looking forward to my unconventional job.